karan/HackerNewsAPI/README.md

 ============

 - Compatible with Python 2 (2.7+) and Python 3 (3.3+)
-- Supports 'top', 'newest' and 'best' posts
+- Supports 'top', 'news2','newest' and 'best' posts
 - Retrieve comments from posts (flat list for now) (`story.get_comments()`)
-- Pagination support
+- Pagination support for comments
 - Handles external posts, self posts and job posts
 - Get post details for any post (`Story.fromid(7024626)`)